google/fscrypt/README.md

 ### Protecting a directory with your login passphrase

-As noted above and in the troubleshooting below, fscrypt cannot (yet) detect when your login passphrase changes.
-So if you protect a directory with your login passphrase, you may have to do additional work when you change your system passphrase.

 ```bash
 # Select your login passphrase as the desired source.
 >>>>> mkdir /mnt/disk/dir2